aproapeom/edollar_local_gui_rpc_wallet/README.md

 Start_wallet.bat will start :
 edollar daemon
 edollar rpc daemon
-chrome with websecurity off - IT IS NOT SAFE TO USE THIS INSTANCE OF THE CHROME FOR BROWSING THE INTERNET
+chrome with websecurity off - IT IS NOT SAFE TO USE THIS INSTANCE OF CHROME FOR BROWSING THE INTERNET

 If you already have a cli-wallet, copy the 3 wallet files to /wallets folder to use it.
 It works on WINDOWS ONLY and needs Chrome to be installed.